Florida Weather and Clothing

 cooler, bring a small soft sided cooler.

-Finally it is often a good idea to bring a bath towel and a change of clothing for after the trip and don't foget
+Towels & Dry Clothing.
+It is often a good idea to bring a bath towel and a change of clothing for after the trip and don't